 Retweet and Share

-To retweet or share is to repost or forward messages and posts on social media accounts; Twitter and Facebook, respectively.
+Retweeting or sharing is reposting or forwarding messages and posts on social media accounts; Twitter and Facebook, respectively.

 Rolodexing is building a list of potential donors from personal contacts, removing duplicates, and organizing the list.

 A script is the language that a campaign suggests its volunteers use when speaking to voters.
 Scripts ensure the volunteer stays on message and delivers the most important information needed for an effective conversation.